-Follow the steps 1 to 11 to measure the prisms in each container.
-Each prism measurement should take no more than 2 min to avoid excessive drying.
+Follow the steps 1-11, to measure the prisms in each container.
+Each prism measurement should take no more than 3 min to avoid excessive drying.
 Always measure the prisms in the same sequence as in the reference measurements.

 - 1. Take the first prism from the container and replace the container cover immediately. - 2.
 Clean the reference studs carefully and place the prism in the apparatus. - 3.
-Measure the prism length using the comparator (C_t) where t = time in weeks).
-The length measurement should be performed at a fixed time after removing the prism from its container, for example 45 s.
-For each measurement, keep the prism in the same position (top and bottom in position, the same prism face towards the operator, arrow pointing in the same direction.
-Ensure the prism is well located in the measuring apparatus before making any readings. - 4.
-Remove any excess of moisture and weigh the prism (W_t where t = time in weeks) to the nearest 1 g.
-The weight measurements should be performed at a fixed time after removing the prism from its container, for example 75 s. - 5.
-Return the prism to its container, replacing the container cover immediately. - 6.
-Remove the next prism from the container at a fixed time (e.g. 2 min after removing the former prism), and replace the container cover immediately. - 7.
-Repeat steps 2-5 also for the second and third prism from the container. - 8.
-Once all three prisms from one container have been measured, check the reading of the Invar® rod.
-If the difference is more than 0.003 mm from the first measurement, re-measure the three prisms for this container after first restoring the container in the storage room or cabinet for at least 4 h, then following steps 1 through 7. - After checking the reading of the Invar® rod, examine the prisms and note and report any cracking, gel exudations, warping, or other features. - 10.
-Check that the water level in the container is 25 ± 5 mm, adjust water content if necessary and replace the container cover. - 11.
-Immediately re-store the container in the storage room or cabinet (not later than 10 min after its removal).
+Measure the prism length using the comparator $(C_t \text{ where } t = \text{time in weeks})$.
+For each measurement, keep the prism in the same position (top and bottom in position, the same prism face towards the operator, arrow pointing in the same direction).
+Ensure the prism is well-located in the measuring apparatus before making any readings.

+- 4. Remove any excess of moisture and weigh the prism (W_t where t = time in weeks) to the nearest 1 g. - 5.
+Examine the prism and note and record any cracking, gel exudations, warping or other features. - 6.
+Return the prism to its container. - 7.
+Remove the next prism from the container and replace the container cover immediately. - 8.
+Repeat steps 2 through 6 also for the second and third prism from the container.
+If six prisms are stored in one container follow the steps 2 through 6 for all six prisms. - 9.
+Once all the prisms from one container have been measured, check the reading of the Invar® rod.
+If the difference is more than 0.003 mm from the first measurement, measure all prisms for this container again, following steps 1 through 8. - 10.
+Check that the water level in the container is 35 ± 5 mm, adjust water content if necessary and replace the container cover. - 11.
+Re-store the container in the reactor.

-Repeat steps 1 to 11 for all containers.
+Repeat steps 1-11 for all containers.